coffee2code/text-hover/readme.txt

 = What post fields get handled by this plugin? =

 By default, the plugin filters the post content, post excerpt fields, widget text, and optionally comments and comment excerpts.
-You can use the 'c2c_text_hover_filters' filter to modify that behavior (see Filters section).
+You can use the 'c2c_text_hover_filters' filter to modify that behavior (see Hooks section).

 = How can I get text hover to apply for post titles (or something not processed for text hover by default)? =

 You can add to the list of filters that get processed for text hover terms.
-See the Filters section for an example.
+See the Hooks section for an example.

 = Is the plugin case sensitive? =

 By default, yes.
 There is a setting you can change to make it case insensitive.
-Or you can use the 'c2c_text_hover_case_sensitive' filter (see Filters section).
+Or you can use the 'c2c_text_hover_case_sensitive' filter (see Hooks section).
 Note that the option applies to all terms/acronyms.
 If you want to selectively have terms/acronyms be case insensitive, you should leave the case sensitive setting checked and add a listing for each case variation you wish to support.

 = Will all instances of a given term be hovered in a single post? =

 By default, yes.
 There is a setting you can change so that only the first occurrence of the term in the post gets hovered.
-Or if you are a coder, you can use the 'c2c_text_hover_replace_once' filter (see Filters section).
+Or if you are a coder, you can use the 'c2c_text_hover_replace_once' filter (see Hooks section).

 = Can I style the tooltip? =